MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## 4 - Dockerizing the application with Docker Compose 🐳

 Now that we have built our app, we're going to deploy it.
 But it's actually easier said than done.
-Why ?
+Why?

 Well, installing all our dependencies (Flask, Peewee, PyTorch, and so on...) can be tedious, and this process can differ based on the host's OS (yours or any other cloud instance's).
 We also need to install a PostgreSQL database, wich can be laborious as well.
 Not to mention the services that you have to manually create to run all the processes.

-Wouldn't it be nice to have a tool that takes care of all this ?
+Wouldn't it be nice to have a tool that takes care of all this?
 Here is where [Docker](https://www.docker.com/) comes in.

 <p align="center" style="margin: 50px">
     <img src="./assets/docker-logo.svg" width="30%">